 1. Single Sideband (SSB) Modulation

-In case of SSB modulation, between an upper sideband and lower sideband, the amplitude-modulated wave contains either one of two.
+In the case of SSB modulation, between an upper sideband and lower sideband, the amplitude-modulated wave contains either one of two.

 2. Double Sideband-suppressed Carrier Modulation